supratikchatterjee16/afi/README.md

 # Automatic File Identifier

-A simple program written to identify by hook(extensions) or by crook(signatures).
-Failing to either, implies that the file might be a text file with no signature or extension.
+A simple program written to identify a file using the extension or using file signatures.
+Failing to do either, implies that the file might be a text file with no signature or extension.

+It is not intended to be a final solution that finds everything about a file. i.e. the purpose is to provide mimes for popular identifiable formats.

+It is to be integrated with another project called Advanced Pattern Finder.

 ## Using